nfch211/automation-for-data-entry/README.md

 The quantity of pdf could range from 100 to 2000.
 The processing time could range from 30 mins to 4 hours.
-One big issue was that, the texts converted from pdf are not 100% accurate, it did take time for manual handling.
+One big issue was that, the texts converted from pdfs were not 100% accurate, it did take time for manual handling.